Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: MC Modulations for ESDD channels

-Bearing in mind that $\tau_p=l_p/\mathsf W$, $\nu_p=k_p/\mathsf T$, and $l_p, k_p \in \mathbb Z$ in (\ref{esddchannel}), one can see from (\ref{ymt}) that if $\mathcal F=1/\mathsf T$, we have $\nu_p/\mathcal F =k_p\in \mathbb Z$, and then the ICI becomes aligned with the fine frequency resolution $1/\mathsf T$, which has a similar effect to that of \emph{integer} CFO \cite{moose94}.
-The same thing happens to the ISI if $\mathcal T=1/\mathsf W$.
+Bearing in mind that $\tau_p=l_p/\mathbb W$, $\nu_p=k_p/\mathbb T$, and $l_p, k_p \in \mathbb Z$ in (\ref{esddchannel}), one can see from (\ref{ymt}) that if $\Delta F=1/\mathbb T$, we have $\nu_p/\Delta F =k_p\in \mathbb Z$, and then the ICI becomes aligned with the fine frequency resolution $1/\mathbb T$, which has a similar effect to that of \emph{integer} CFO \cite{moose94}.
+The same thing happens to the ISI if $\Delta T=1/\mathbb W$.
 In other words, if we can design a DDMC modulation as

-the time and frequency resolutions of which are identical to those of the ESDD channel, the ISI and ICI will be aligned to the ESDD channel grid. {As a result, each transmitted symbol is only interfered by a minimum number of its neighbor symbols, and the pattern of the whole interference become \emph{compact}.} Further considering that the delay resolution $1/\mathsf W$ and the Doppler resolution $1/\mathsf T$ are common properties of ESDD channels, the DDMC modulation in (\ref{xtddmc}) seems to be an appropriate modulation scheme for the ESDD channels.
+the time and frequency resolutions of which are identical to those of the ESDD channel, the ISI and ICI will be aligned to the ESDD channel grid. {As a result, each transmitted symbol is only interfered by a minimum number of its neighbor symbols, and the pattern of the whole interference become \emph{compact}.} Further considering that the delay resolution $1/\mathbb W$ and the Doppler resolution $1/\mathbb T$ are common properties of ESDD channels, the DDMC modulation in (\ref{xtddmc}) seems to be an appropriate modulation scheme for the ESDD channel.

 The aligned ISI and ICI can also be interpreted using the relation between the STFT of $x(t)$ and $y(t)$ in (\ref{stft_io}).
 Note that the STFT is equivalent to applying receive pulses (analysis window) to extract the signal components in {the} MC modulation.
-Similar to (\ref{rp}), upon substituting $\mathcal S(\tau,\nu)=h(\tau,\nu)$ and $t=m/\mathsf W$, $f=n/\mathsf T$ into (\ref{stft_io}) to extract the signal component at the $(m,n)$-th TF grid point, we have
+Similar to (\ref{rp}), upon substituting $\mathcal S(\tau,\nu)=h(\tau,\nu)$ and $t=m/\mathbb W$, $f=n/\mathbb T$ into the \ac{stft} in (\ref{stft_io}) to extract the signal component at the $(m,n)$-th TF grid point, we have

-Then, we have the following proposition. \begin{prop} If the transmit pulse $g(t)$ is an orthogonal pulse with respect to {the delay resolution $1/\mathsf W$ and Doppler resolution $1/\mathsf T$ of the ESDD channel}, the received signal component at the $(m,n)$-th TF grid point obeys
+Then, we have the following proposition. \begin{prop} If the transmit pulse $g(t)$ is an orthogonal pulse with respect to {the delay resolution $1/\mathbb W$ and Doppler resolution $1/\mathbb T$ of the ESDD channel} as defined in (\ref{g_ortho}), the received signal component at the $(m,n)$-th TF grid point obeys

 \end{prop} \begin{IEEEproof} By substituting the orthogonality property of $g(t)$ into (\ref{stft_io_discrete1}), (\ref{stft_io_discrete2}) can be obtained straightforwardly. \end{IEEEproof}